 I had to explain Daniel Kahneman's System 1 & System 2 to my nephew to help him process some advice.
 Here’s the analogy I used.

 We use our brain to navigate the world and get what we want.
 Our brain is great at solving problems, but it's slow and gets tired easily.
 We can't afford to dilly-dally when facing down a lion in the savanna.
 That's where our System 1 comes in.
-The System 1 is like a VR headset, say the Apple Vision Pro, which has a set of low-res cameras that look out at the world and an inner display.
+The System 1 is like a VR headset, say the Apple Vision Pro, which has an inner display and a set of low-res cameras that look out at the world.

 Your headset's job is to stitch together what it sees and come up with a story that explains the world.
 System 2 is your brain which uses this explanation to act in the world and get what it wants.
 (In reality both System 1 & System 2 are different parts of the same brain.
 It's like you're wearing a headset that you can't take off.)